 That’s all very exciting, but before you decide to outsource your business to AI, here are some easy and actionable tips to get you and your company ready:

-- Familiarise yourself with the technology and identify the problems AI can help you solve
+- Familiarize yourself with the technology and identify the problems AI can help you solve

 You don’t need an AI plan right away.
 Start with staying up to date with AI, looking at how AI is being implemented in your industry and identifying potential user cases.
 Once you’re up to speed, think about how AI capabilities can be added to your existing products or processes.